muggy8/improbable/have-and-havenot/rM7jQact.md

 The entrance exams for the next term will be taking place a few days from now so I was sure there was a mountain of work that he needed to do.

-I remember from the days when Aurora used to be the principal of the school before she passed.
+I remember from the days when Aurora used to be the principal of the school before her passing.

 The weeks leading up to the entrance exams where often the busiest.